 Trauma survivors are teachers.
 They embody how the resources of physical, mental and spiritual repair and rebound that emerge from inside.
 In the humble heroism of living through the pain of trauma, survivors suggest a possibility that being dropped into that kind of darkness may bolster a fierce commitment to cultivate light.
 This resilience, this quest to counterbalance horror with hope, is inherent within all of us.
 It is not only stunning to behold, it is life-force that each and every single one of us can learn to hone.

-The physiological processes that conspire on our behalf to prepare us for the terror of death, are also the innate, instinctual processes – resources from within – which can return us to a full and precious life.
+The physiological processes that conspire on our behalf to prepare us for the terror of death, are also the innate, instinctual processes – the resources from within – which can return us to our full and precious life.

 About The Breathe Network